PrismaticDepths/neoprisma/README.md

 *Once the install finishes, grant Neoprisma "Input Monitoring" and "Accessibility" permissions in System Settings.*

+### Caveats

-> Please note that you will need to install Python, pip, and Apple's Command Line Tools as a prerequisite for installing neoprisma.
+Please note that you will need to install Python, pip, and Apple's Command Line Tools as a prerequisite for installing neoprisma.
 Pip is usually bundled with Python.
 If you have already installed these in the past, you may skip this step.
->
-> - Official downloads for Python: https://www.python.org/downloads/
+ - Official downloads for Python: https://www.python.org/downloads/
-> - See this page for info on the Command Line Tools: https://developer.apple.com/documentation/xcode/installing-the-command-line-tools/
+ - See this page for info on the Command Line Tools: https://developer.apple.com/documentation/xcode/installing-the-command-line-tools/

 ## Hotkeys / Usage